PowerLoom/pooler/README.md

     * all the datasets are decentralized on IPFS/Filecoin
     * the power of these decentralized storage networks can be leveraged fully by applying the [principle of composability](#aggregation-and-data-composition---snapshot-generation-of-higher-order-datapoints-on-base-snapshots)

-### Architecture
+Snapshotter Lite Node is a lightweight implementation of the [Snapshotter Peer](https://github.com/PowerLoom/pooler/tree/main) that can be used to build simpler use cases that do not require the full functionality of the Snapshotter Peer.
+Snapshotter Lite Node only has a single dependency on Python environment and hence has significantly lower resource requirements than the Snapshotter Peer.
+It is suitable for use cases where no aggregation is required and the data can be directly used from the base snapshots.

-The Snapshotter Peer is thoughtfully designed with a modular and highly configurable architecture, allowing for easy customization and seamless integration.
+Architecturally, the Snapshotter Lite Node is similar to the [Snapshotter Peer](https://github.com/PowerLoom/pooler/tree/main), it still has the same modular and highly configurable architecture, allowing for easy customization and seamless integration.
 It consists of three core components:

 1. **Main Snapshotter Codebase**:
    - This foundational component defines all the essential interfaces and handles a wide range of tasks, from listening to epoch release events to distributing tasks and managing snapshot submissions.